 A variety of smart "infill" projects (Just Like Portland, OR), many mixed uses - not a huge hospital, will make the Columbia-Lafayette Neighborhood prime and highly productive real estate.

-For example new condos would transform two adjacent lots on Layette Street...
+New condos would transform two adjacent lots on Layette Street (adjacent to the Savation Army ...

 Below we've illustrated a surface parking lot and a condo development modeled after Utica's "Genesee Courts".
 BUD will investigate an updated version with modern amenities in a format suitable to these parcels.